hypi-universe/docs/content/gql-interfaces.md

 slug: /gql-interfaces
 ---

-Similar to other type systems, GraphQL supports interfaces.
-Interfaces are abstract types that holds a certain set of fields that a type must include to implement the interface.
+GraphQL supports `interfaces` similar to other type systems.
+Interfaces are abstract types that hold a certain set of fields.
+A type must include these fields to implement the interface.

-Interfaces are powerful, and a great way to build and use GraphQL schemas through the use of abstract types.
+Interfaces are powerful, and a great way to build and use GraphQL schemas through the use of abstraction.
 Abstract types can't be used directly in schema, but can be used as building blocks for creating explicit types.

-Example, you could have an interface Car that represents any Car in a trade show:
+Example, you could have an interface Car that represents any model of a Car in a trade show:

 ```java
 interface Car {